|

 (Test-retest).
 On many occasions this approach is not practical

-implementation of the test-retest approach is strongly
+test-retest approach is strongly recommended (Yu, 2005).

 Form

-examinees (Alternate form).
+forms based on the same content (Alternate form).
 After alternate forms have been

 Internal

-consistency: the coefficient of test scores
+consistency: This type of reliability estimate uses the coefficient of test scores

 obtained from a single test or survey (Cronbach

-respondents are asked to rate statements in an attitude
+the statements in an attitude

 survey about computer anxiety.
-One statement is "I feel
+One statement is: "I feel

 very negative about computers in general."
 Another

-statement is "I enjoy using computers."
+statement is: "I enjoy using computers."
 People who

 strongly agree with the first statement should be